Heat dig deep, hold off Knicks 98-96 to sweep home-and-home

 The duo did all of Miami’s scoring for much of the second half, Butler finishing with a game-high 26 points, and the Heat beat New York 98-96 on Tuesday night to finish off a sweep of a home-and-home series.

+“This was more of a throwback Miami Heat-New York Knicks game from the ‘90s, where there weren’t a lot of open shots in the last 14, 16 minutes of the game,” Heat coach Erik Spoelstra said.
+“You were just going to have to grind out a win.”

-RJ Barrett had a chance to tie it on the game’s final play, but his layup bounced off the rim and Miami won three straight for the first time this season.
-Kelly Olynyk scored 20 points for Miami, Adebayo had 19 and Tyler Herro finished with 15 — including the 3-pointer with 1:04 left that put the Heat up for good.
+RJ Barrett had a chance to tie it on the final play, but his layup bounced off the rim and Miami won three straight for the first time this season.
+Kelly Olynyk scored 20 points for Miami, Adebayo had 19 and Tyler Herro finished with 15 — including the 3-pointer with 1:04 left that put Miami up for good.

+The Knicks scored 14 points in the fourth quarter, and went to the line 16 times in the game — compared with 39 for Miami.
+The difference in free-throw attempts was 13-2 in the fourth, and Knicks coach Tom Thibodeau noticed.

+“I want to look at the film,” Thibodeau said.
+“It just seemed a little strange to me in terms of … I’ll leave it at that.”

 Elfrid Payton led the Knicks with 18 points, and Derrick Rose — in his first game back with New York — had 14 off the bench.
 Barrett scored 13 and Julius Randle finished with 12 for New York.